 Starting in a lower year may not cause any reactions from a six year old but older children may hate the idea, so some salesmanship may be required!
 Luckily, there is a high degree of flexibility built into the French system, so most children will find themselves placed in the right academic year once they are speaking and reading adequately.

 In some areas, schools run free initiation classes (CLIN) that provide intensive language tuition for non-French speaking children – it may even be a requirement for some children wishing to enter secondary education.

-Children over 10 take longer to adapt and learn a new language and although most progress and become fluent, they are unlikely to speak French as adults without some detectable accent.
+Children over 10 take longer to adapt and learn a new language and settling English-speaking children into a French school will take time.
+Although most progress and become fluent, they are unlikely to speak French as adults without some detectable accent.

 All children are different and will react to the new situation in different ways.
 However, it may be worthwhile or necessary to arrange some out of hours tutoring to kick-start a slow-learner or just give a boost to older children.

 It is not usually too difficult to find language teachers by asking at the local Syndicat d’Initiative or at your school.